mailgun/documentation/source/api-templates.rst

     POST /<domain>/templates

-This API allows to store template's name, description plus a template content if it's provided in the request.
+This API stoes a new template, storing its name, description and, optionally, the template content.
-If the content is provided it automaticaly create new version of the template and this version becoms active.
+If the content is provided a new version is automatically created and becomes the active version.

 .. container:: ptable